← Back to Blog

 Step-by-Step Compliance Process

 Start by contacting your local development office to confirm whether your property has a heritage designation and to understand the regulations and permits that apply.
+Keep detailed records of your property's heritage status and any correspondence with municipal authorities.
+If you are considering changes, consult the municipal development department early, as major projects often require permits and approval from a Historic Resources Advisory Committee.

 Guest Screening and Management

-Screen guests carefully by checking their past reviews and clearly outlining your expectations before they arrive.
-Be upfront about occupancy limits, noise restrictions, and any heritage-related rules - such as parking limitations or exterior-use constraints - that could impact their stay.
+Screen guests carefully by checking past reviews and clearly outlining expectations before arrival.
+Be upfront about occupancy limits, noise restrictions, and any heritage-related rules such as parking limitations or exterior-use constraints.
+Stay on top of HST requirements and local accommodation taxes.
+Monitor how your rental impacts the surrounding heritage area.

 Casa Scotia's Full-Service Management